How Does an EDI VAN Work? Mailboxes, AS2, and Trading Partner Pricing

 Actionable Steps for Your EDI Roadmap

-• Ask about real migration support: The right partner will give you white-glove onboarding without forcing you or your partners into weekend cutovers or manual changes.
+• Ask about real migration support: The right partner will provide white-glove onboarding without forcing you or your partners into weekend cutovers or manual changes

 If you're reviewing your current VAN structure, compare how your provider charges for documents, mailboxes, partners, and data volume.
 Clarity around those drivers often reveals immediate opportunities for cost control.

-If you haven’t compared your bill or experienced a transparent migration before, now’s your chance.
-You can schedule a free demo, upload your VAN bill for a guaranteed price beat, or even start with a three-month free trial.
-No hidden fees, no mailbox surprises—just EDI made easy, with support from a team that puts you first.
+You can schedule a free demo, upload your VAN bill for a guaranteed price beat, or start with a three-month free trial.
+No hidden fees, no mailbox surprises — just EDI made easy, with support from a team that puts you first.

 BOLD VAN Marketing